RascalSoftware/RAT/docs/source/userDocumentation.rst

 1. First Step is to make sure your cpp file is error-free and follow the guidelines mentioned in this step.
 Your cpp file should contain your custom model and custom model should be a function.
-Inorder for RAT to fetch your custom model/function, it needs to be exported.
-So, you have to get `dylib.hpp`_ here and put **DYLIB_API** macro infront of the function name.
+In order for RAT to fetch your custom model/function, it needs to be exported.
+So, you have to get `dylib.hpp`_ here and put **DYLIB_API** macro in front of the function name.

 .. _dylib.hpp: https://github.com/martin-olivier/dylib/releases/download/v1.8.2/dylib.hpp